-She and husband Teddy Wasserman spent years creating their perfect home, and when Diamond became pregnant, it was unclear whether or not the townhouse would be ready in time for the arrival of their first child.
+Although Diamond admits to Architectural Digest, the gut renovation process of the townhouse she shares with her husband Teddy Wasserman and son Henry was quite the opposite.
+They spent years creating their perfect home, and when Diamond became pregnant, it was unclear whether or not the townhouse would be ready in time for the arrival of their first child.
 "The joke is what's going to come first—baby or house," Diamond playfully told AD before the home's completion.

-Despite a few hiccups along the way, the growing family now calls a stunning Manhattan property home.
-They've struck a balance between eclectic and sophisticated, displaying Tracey Emin neon art in the foyer and works by Andy Warhol, Christopher Wool, and Glenn Ligon throughout the space.
+Despite a few hiccups along the way, the growing family now calls the stunning Manhattan property home.
+They've struck a balance between eclectic and sophisticated, displaying Tracey Emin's neon art in the foyer and works by Andy Warhol, Christopher Wool, and Glenn Ligon throughout the space.

 There's also a seamless harmony between high-end décor, such as a custom Mark Cunningham armchair in the living room, and attainable pieces suited for a young family, such as the CB2 barstools in the kitchen.
 Diamond tells AD, "It’s nice to have things that look good but are also pretty indestructible.”